 SEMA-member companies and classic-car enthusiasts spoke loudly and helped eliminate a "Cash for Clunkers" provision from both the Senate and House versions of the economic stimulus bill.

 SEMA praised the U.S. Senate and House of Representatives for passing "clunker-free" versions of the economic stimulus bill.
 The final bill to be signed into law by President Obama has no vehicle scrappage program.

 SEMA launched the largest grassroots effort in its 46-year history to oppose attempts by some Washington lawmakers to include a national car crushing program in the legislation.
 Thousands of SEMA members and SEMA Action Network (SAN) enthusiasts responded to a call for action urging legislators to reject the program.

 Cash for Clunkers programs accelerate the normal retirement of vehicles through the purchase of older cars which are then typically crushed into blocks of scrap metal.
 For 20 years, Congress has rejected this 'sounds good' idea because it fails to spur car sales, reduce vehicle emissions or raise fleet fuel economy.

-The Senate economic stimulus bill includes a SEMA-supported amendment which allows taxpayers to claim a federal tax deduction on car-loan interest payments and state sales/excise taxes when buying a new car in 2009.
-If enacted in the final stimulus bill, the $11 billion program could save about $1,550 on a $25,000 vehicle purchase.
-The tax break would be limited to individuals earning less than $125,000 a year ($250,000 for couples) and would apply to car loans up to $49,500.
+The stimulus bill includes a SEMA-supported amendment which allows taxpayers to claim a federal tax deduction on state sales/excise taxes when buying a new car in 2009.
+The tax break will cost about $2 billion.
+Lawmakers abandoned an $11 billion program that would have also allowed consumers to deduct car loan interest payments.